Ellie Black: 2012

 In February, Black made her senior debut at Elite Canada in Mississauga, Canada, and placed ninth in the all-around.
 In event finals, Black won the gold medal on vault and the bronze medal on balance beam.
 Then in March, she made her international debut at the International Gymnix held in Montreal and finished second in the all-around.
 Then in the event finals, she won the gold medal on vault and the silver medal on balance beam.
 She then competed at the Osijek World Challenge Cup and won her first FIG World Cup medals with gold on both the vault and floor exercise.
-Black's successful results at these international competitions suddenly made her a strong contender for the 2012 Olympic team.
+Black's results at these international competitions suddenly made her a strong contender for the 2012 Olympic team.
 In May, Black competed at the Canadian Championships in Regina, Canada.
 She placed third all-around in qualifications but dropped to seventh in the all-around final.
 In event finals, she placed first on vault and third on floor.

 At the end of June, Black was one of the twelve gymnasts chosen to compete at the Final Olympic Selection meet in Gatineau, Canada.
 On the first day of competition she placed sixth in the all-around and second on vault.
 Based on her performances here and at the Canadian Championships, she was selected to the five-member Olympic team alongside Kristina Vaculik, Victoria Moors, Brittany Rogers, and Dominique Pegg.
 She was the first female gymnast living east of Montreal to ever make the Canadian Olympic team.
 In July, Black made her Olympic debut at the 2012 Summer Olympics in London, United Kingdom.
 She helped the Canadian team qualify for the team finals for the first time since 1984, and individually, she qualified for the vault final.
 In the team final, the Canadian team finished fifth, the country's best ever result in an Olympic team final.
 In the vault final, Black injured her left ankle on her first vault after landing on all fours, receiving a score of 0.000.
 She tried to attempt her second vault, but decided not to because of the injury, meaning she placed eighth with a final score of 0.000.
 She did not compete for the rest of the year due to the injury, and once she recovered, she focused on learning new skills and aimed to improve her competition results for the upcoming season.